 For program-specific requirements, select program from list below:

-- Master of Arts (MA) Recreation and Leisure Studies (thesis option and course work option available September 2017)
+- Master of Arts (MA) Recreation and Leisure Studies (thesis option and coursework option available)

 - Doctor of Philosophy (PhD) Recreation and Leisure Studies